 Joe Kwak (InterDigital): It is the only way ANDSF works.

-Flip(Ericson): How about changing a MAC address of the STA?
+Filip(Ericson): How about changing a MAC address of the STA?

 Joe Kwak (InterDigital): It is a general security problem.

 Santosh Pandey (Cisco Systems): Step two, DSN response.
 But in most cases, for example, in this hotel, the DNS responded address is not IP address of ANDSF but the portal address of the hotel.